-- 1. Study role of CAD/CAM in CIM and CIM implementation issues. - 2.
-Use DBMS in factory data collection system - 3.
-Study concepts of Computer Aided Production Planning and Control - 4.
-Apply various classification and coding system in group technology.
+- 1. To study role of CAD/CAM in CIM and CIM implementation issues. - 2.
+To use DBMS in factory data collection system - 3.
+To study concepts of Computer Aided Production Planning and Control - 4.
+To apply various classification and coding system in group technology.

-Upon successful completion of this course, the student will be able to:
+At the end of this course, students will be able to:

 - 1. Locate modern techniques for integrating CAD/CIM in CIM - 2.
 Obtain an overview of computer technology in Production Planning and Control including Computers, Data base and data collection, Networks, Machine Control, etc. - 3.
-Apply classification and coding in Group Technology. - 4.
-Elaborate Computer Aided Production Planning and Control.
+Apply classification and coding in Group Technology.